nat-n/poethepoet/_sources/tasks/task_types/sequence.rst.txt

 .. warning::

-  Note that tasks defined inline within a sequence may not include some options that would otherwise be available to them, for example ``help`` and ``args`` are forbidden becuase they don't make sense in this context.
+  Note that tasks defined inline within a sequence may not include some options that would otherwise be available to them, for example ``help`` and ``args`` are forbidden because they don't make sense in this context.

 Sequence task as an array of inline tables